 Then they asked me as to my experience researching old Spanish records.
 I told them the truth, that I had really not researched because of my ignorance in reading old Spanish documents.

 To be honest with you, that is the reason that I have continued to focus only on my ancestors from Mexico.
-These past two weeks I have been focusing more in trying to learn how to read those old documents and I want to share a tool that has been helping me out.
+These past two weeks I have been focusing more on trying to learn how to read those old documents and I want to share a tool that has been helping me out.

 I am sure that it will also help you out.
-It is called Spanish Paleography Digital Teaching and Learning Tool by the Dominican Studies institute.
+It is called Spanish Paleography Digital Teaching and Learning Tool by the Dominican Studies Institute.

 About the Paleography Tool

 The Spanish Paleography Digital Teaching and Learning Tool is an online interactive resource to assist you in the learning of the deciphering and reading of manuscripts written in Spanish.
-The sample manuscripts showcased in the Tool are representative of the different handwriting styles prevalent throughout the Spanish-language world during early modern times: cortesana handwriting, procesal handwriting, encadenada handwriting, and humanística handwriting.
+The sample manuscripts showcased in the Tool are representative of the different handwriting styles prevalent throughout the Spanish-language world during early modern times: cortesana handwriting, procesal handwriting, Ensenada handwriting, and humanística handwriting.